~26% of Reading & Writing · ~14 questions per test

 Are there answer choices on grammar questions that sound correct but are wrong?

 Yes, consistently.
-The SAT exploits the tendency of native speakers to judge grammaticality by ear.
+The test exploits the tendency of native speakers to judge grammaticality by ear.
 Sentences that 'sound right' may still be comma splices or agreement errors.
 Conversely, correct answers may sound slightly formal or awkward to untrained ears.
 Always apply the grammatical rule rather than relying on intuition.

-Does the Digital SAT test the Oxford comma?
+Does the test test the Oxford comma?

-Not directly—the SAT does not have a specific stance on the Oxford comma as a matter of style.
+Not directly—the test does not have a specific stance on the Oxford comma as a matter of style.
 However, comma questions in lists are tested, and the rule is to use commas to separate items in a series.
 Focus on the serial comma rule (X, Y, and Z) rather than worrying about Oxford-comma controversy.

 How do I study for Standard English Conventions most effectively?